 "Athens of the South" Offers Greek Experience in Nashville, TN

-Aside from it's country music-inspired nickname "Music City, USA," Nashville is also known around the country as the Athens of the South.
+Aside from it's country music-inspired nickname "Music City, USA," Nashville is also known around the country as the Athens of the South or Nashville Athens.
 With Greek-inspired architecture, exact replicas of The Parthenon & the statue of Athena, and fantastic Greek dining, there are plenty of sites and landmarks to enjoy during your getaway to the world of the ancient Mediterranean.

 The Parthenon in Nashville